d24it153/synent-task3-modernloginui-kavyapatel/README.md

-# Synent Portal - Premium Login Page UI
+# Synent Portal - Premium Login Page UI1

 A state-of-the-art, visually stunning, and highly interactive Login Page UI designed for Synent.
 This interface is built with premium aesthetics, fluid animations, and robust client-side validation using vanilla HTML, CSS, and JavaScript.